 Doug Clayton and I spent almost one year in 1983, researching every available source of information to be

 able to re-manufacture a Model A muffler identical to the one made by Ford between 1927 and 1931.

-Doug is and has been a judge for MAFCA for almost 20 years.
+Doug has been a judge for MAFCA for almost 20 years.

-He had made many contacts and we were able to find two original mufflers, in addition to original blue prints.
+He had made many contacts and we were able to find two original mufflers, as well as the original blue prints.

 original muffler and our reproduction muffler include the following: